between two yetis

 We started to see the disparity between the mainstream view of a yacht as a frivolous purchase of the ultra-rich who should be taxed more, and the truth: A yacht employs hundreds of thousands around the world, mostly small family businesses.
 We made it our life’s work to meet these people who make a living in the marine space and tell their stories.
 While a boat brings freedom and joy to an owner, more importantly, it provides dignity and livelihood to a small, worldwide community.

-We are based in South Florida in the heart of the American yachting industry and take our YETI's all over the world.
+We are based in South Florida and take our YETI's all over the world.